avimathur009/IndrectDisplayDriver/ConfigSteps/IDDAPP_README.md

 This file consists of configuration steps for running IddSampleApp:

 * External Installation: SDK & WDK
-* Property Configuration for IddSampleDriver.sln
+* Property Configuration for IddSampleApp.sln

 NOTE: This README only gives the configuration steps and does not tell much about IddSampleApp.
 You can see about it more in the codebase here:
 %PATH TO REPO%\IndrectDisplayDriver\IddSampleApp\IddSampleDriver.sln